zhufuyi/sponge_doc/en/learn-about-sponge.md

 <br>

-### 🏷Project Code Egg Model
+### 🏷Egg Model for Generate Service Code

-sponge's code generation process divides code into two main parts: business logic and non-business logic.
-Taking a complete web service project code as an example, consider the entire web service codebase as an egg.
-The "shell" represents the web service framework code, while both the "white" and the "yolk" represent business logic code.
-The "yolk" is the core of the business logic (code that needs to be written manually).
-Examples include defining MySQL tables, defining API interfaces, and writing business logic code.
-The "white" serves as the bridge between the core business logic code and the web framework code (auto-generated and does not require manual coding).
-It includes code generated based on proto files, such as route registration code, handler method function code, parameter validation code, error codes, Swagger documentation, and more.
+The sponge code generation process strips away the business logic and non-business logic of the two major parts of the code.
+Sponge's code generation function as a hen, the generated service code is the egg, take the generated web service backend code as an example:

+- `Eggshell` is web service framework code (automatically generated without manual writing).
+- `Yolk` is the core of business logic.
+For example, defining mysql tables, defining api interfaces, and writing specific logic codes all belong to yolk (code that needs to be written manually).
+- `Albumen` is a bridge connecting the core code of business logic and the web framework code.
+For example, the registration route code, handler code, parameter verification code, error code, and swagger document generated according to the proto file belong to the albumen (code that automatically generated without manual writing).

 The egg model for `⓷Create web service based on protobuf` code is illustrated in the following diagram: